sf-wdi-18/ngRails/README.md

 get "/account", to: "store_owners#show"
 ```

-with a `show` method that looks something like th following.
+with a `show` method that looks something like the following.